d48/mytestimony/README.md

 - Security
   * https://speakerdeck.com/ckarande/top-overlooked-security-threats-to-node-dot-js-web-applications
 - Modules
-  * browserify
+  * ~~browserify~~ nope, adds to much overhead
   * requirejs
-  * breaking up js into modules for client
+  * ~~breaking up js into modules for client~~ in progress
+- Create own XHR lib
+  * would like to just rip jQuery.ajax if possible
+  * If not, can just build own from http://toddmotto.com/writing-a-standalone-ajax-xhr-javascript-micro-library/